krenalis/krenalis/doc/src/android-sdk.md

 ### Key Features

-* Track User Actions: Keep tabs on user actions like clicks, screen views, and more on your Android application.
+* Track User Actions: Keep tabs on user actions like taps, screen views, and more on your Android application.
 * Connect to Analytics Tools: Send tracked data to various analytics tools like Google Analytics, Mixpanel, and others.
 * Manage Data Easily: Decide which data goes to which analytics tools, making it simple to organize and change tools later.
 * Respect User Privacy: Follow privacy rules like GDPR by giving users control over tracking and anonymizing data.
 * User Data Extraction: Extract user data from events for importing and identity resolution, enabling a deeper understanding of individual users.
-* Compatible with the Segment and RudderStack SDKs.
+* Compatible with the Segment Kotlin SDK.

 ## Guides